Lathyrus japonicus: Distribution and habitat

 Lathyrus japonicus is native to temperate parts of Europe, Asia, North and South America.
 Its typical habitat is sandy or stony seashores and other coastal locations.
 The unusually extensive native range is explained by the ability of the seeds to remain viable while floating in sea water for up to five years, enabling the seeds to drift nearly worldwide.
-Germination occurs when the hard outer seed coat is abraded by waves on sand and gravel.
+Germination occurs when waves abrade the hard outer seed coat on sand or gravel.